arhato/fyp-nids-with-awsfree/README.md

 - Suricata
 - Linux
 - Python

-## Status
-This project was developed as part of a final-year computer science project.

 ## Features
 - Network traffic replay using tcpreplay.
 - Intrusion detection with Suricata Engine.